Master-Code234/weather-app/README.md

 - Get an API key from [OpenWeatherMap](https://openweathermap.org/)
 - Start the development server with npm run dev.

+## Known Issues:
+- The app does not currently display an error message for a location not found.

  Feel free to explore or provide feedback to help improve this project.
 Enjoy using the Weather App!